-- Projects, regardless of capital sources, that meet one of the following criteria: - Relocation of 10,000 people or more in mountainous areas or 20,000 people or more in other areas; - Construction of new airports and runways, new passenger terminals at international airports, and new cargo terminals with a capacity of at least 1 million tons per year; and commercial operation of passenger air transportation; - Construction of new seaports or seaport complexes in a special seaport; new seaports or seaport complexes with investment capital of at least VND2.3 trillion within a Type 1 seaport; - Construction of residential houses (for sale, lease, or hire purchase) or urban zones which require an area of at least 50 ha, or under 50 ha but cover a population of at least 15,000 people in an urban area; land areas of at least 100 ha, or under 100 ha but cover a population of at least 10,000 people in a non-urban area; or which reside within preservation areas of a recognised national monument, irrespective of its used land or population;
+- Projects, regardless of capital sources, that meet one of the following criteria: - Relocation of 10,000 people or more in mountainous areas or 20,000 people or more in other areas; - Construction of new airports and runways, new passenger terminals at international airports, and new cargo terminals with a capacity of at least 1 million tons per year; and commercial operation of passenger air transportation; - Construction of new seaports or seaport complexes in a special seaport; new seaports or seaport complexes with investment capital of at least VND2.3 trillion within a Type 1 seaport; - Construction of residential houses (for sale, lease, or hire purchase) or urban zones that use at least 300 ha of land or with a population of at least 50,000 people; - Investment projects adhering to laws and regulations on cultural heritage regardless of the area of land used or population within the safety perimeter of relics of level I recognised by the competent authority as the national or special national relics; or within the safety perimeter of relics of level II recognised by the competent authority as the special national relics falling under the World Heritage List; - Development of infrastructure of industrial parks or export-processing zones; - Processing of petroleum and gas; or - Casinos or other betting businesses, except for electronic games with prizes for foreigners.

-- Development of infrastructure of industrial parks or export-processing zones; - Processing of petroleum and gas; or - Casinos or other betting businesses, except for electronic games with prizes for foreigners. - Projectsofforeigninvestorsrelated to telecommunications services with network infrastructure; afforestation, publication, and press; - Projects requiring the simultaneous in-principle approval of at least two provincial People's Committees; and - Other projects which fall within the authority of the Prime Minister under the current laws, including the laws on public investments.
+- Projects of foreign investors related to telecommunications services with network infrastructure; afforestation, publication, and press; - Projects requiring the simultaneous in-principle approval of at least two provincial People's Committees; and - Other projects which fall within the authority of the Prime Minister under the current laws, including the laws on public investments.